davidmoten/websockets-log-tail/README.md

 websockets-log-tail
 ===================

-Follow a stream from a server in the browser (like a log file).
+Follow a stream from a server in an HTML5 compatible browser (like tailing a log file).

 Status: *pre-alpha*